-The MDA health care service coordinator (FSCC) is a central figure at MDA Care Center visits.
+The MDA Family Care Specialist (FCS) is a central figure at MDA Care Center visits.
 He or she is usually present to answer questions, distribute MDA educational materials, coordinate MDA services and assist with community resource referrals.

 The first step in ensuring that appropriate medical management strategies are implemented is confirming a diagnosis.
 Neuromuscular diseases can present in a variety of ways and at different ages.
 Prior to receiving a confirmed diagnosis, your MDA Care Center physician will perform diagnostic examinations and recommend specific laboratory tests to ensure that as much information as possible is obtained and other diseases are ruled out.

 Following a clinical examination and analysis of laboratory tests, many neuromuscular diseases can be quickly and accurately identified.
 Some neuromuscular diseases, however, can be more difficult to diagnose.
 In these cases, the physician will make what is called a “differential diagnosis,” listing two or more diseases that have similar symptoms.
 A definitive diagnosis may require waiting until the diseases has progressed to a stage that’s unique to that disorder.

 With the majority of neuromuscular diseases, the first noticeable symptom is usually a persistent weakness in one or more muscles.
 Muscles can become weak for many reasons.
 The first question the MDA Care Center physician will seek to answer in trying to establish a diagnosis is whether muscle function is abnormal because there is a disease of muscle itself, or whether muscle function is abnormal because of a disorder that has developed in other tissue (e.g., nerve).